google-deepmind/android_env/docs/instructions.md

-For instance, here is how you can run [`run_random_agent.py`](https://github.com/8bitmp3/android_env/blob/main/examples/run_random_agent.py) in a folder where you have your APK file, such as the [Apple Flinger](https://github.com/deepmind/android_env/blob/main/docs/example_tasks.md#apple-flinger) game from
+For instance, here is how you can run [`run_random_agent.py`](https://github.com/8bitmp3/android_env/blob/main/examples/run_random_agent.py) in a folder where you have your APK file, such as [Apple Flinger](https://github.com/deepmind/android_env/blob/main/docs/example_tasks.md#apple-flinger) from
 [Example tasks](https://github.com/deepmind/android_env/blob/main/docs/example_tasks.md).
 (The downloaded TAR file contains the APK file and `.textproto` definitions.)